What I do

 I’m a film director with a documentary background, specializing in stories based on real life.
 My style is cinematic yet raw, and aims for the heart.

-For his short drama Clearing the Air, Julian won 2009 Best Young Australian Filmmaker of the Year from the Byron Bay International Film Festival.
-His multiple fiction and non-fiction short films have screened at Cannes in Cinema Des Antipodes, the St Tropez Film Festival, FLICKERFEST and Melbourne International Film Festival.
+I continued making dramatic shorts and was encouraged when I won Best Young Australian Filmmaker of the Year from the Byron Bay International Film Festival.
+My short films have screened at Cannes in Cinema Des Antipodes, the St Tropez Film Festival, FLICKERFEST and the Melbourne International Film Festival.

-Commercial work includes campaigns for WWF, Earth Hour, the Wallabies, Sum of Us, GetUp! and Goodman Fielder.
+In this time I also directed commercial work including campaigns for WWF, Earth Hour, the Wallabies, Sum of Us, GetUp! and Goodman Fielder.

 Mollison Keightley Management